 The history of the Great British Beer Festival Winter

-The Great British Beer Festival Winter, often known to as GB’W or GB Winter, is a yearly event organised by the Campaign for Real Ale (CAMRA).
+The Great British Beer Festival Winter, often known as GBBFW or GBBF Winter, is a yearly event organised by the Campaign for Real Ale (CAMRA).
 The purpose is simple – to showcase the best real ales available in the UK.
 Initially with an emphasis on winter beers, such as stouts and porters, as demand increased for more choice, in 2017 it was decided to change the original name (National Winter Ale Festival) to reflect the move away from winter ales and to showcase beers from the whole spectrum of seasons, flavours and styles.

 The festival kicks off with the judging and announcement of the Champion Winter Beer of Britain awards, which are judged in categories of old ales and strong miles, barley wines, porters and stouts.
 Nominated beers are grouped into categories and go through several rounds of blind tasting at the festival and the category winners are then re-judged to determine the supreme champion.

 The festival is often held in January or February of each year, however there were two festivals in 1997 at each end of the year.
 The first one gave the Champion Winter Beer of Britain award for 1996/7 and the second for 1997/8, and there was subsequently no festival in 1998.